 Surprised by Crowds in Our Special Place

-The first surprise came after we crawled over a precarious pass above Bighorn Basin: down at Walker Lake, midweek campers in every lake site.
-This continued into the weekend as we met dozens of backpackers in or enroute to lake basins in the Cecil D. Andrus-White Clouds Wilderness in central Idaho.
+The first surprise came after we crawled over a precarious pass above Bighorn Basin: down at Walker Lake, midweek campers occupied every lake site.
+Entering the weekend we met dozens of backpackers in or en route to lake basins in the Cecil D. Andrus-White Clouds Wilderness in central Idaho.

-Next, meeting couple with chubby dog who had just clambered up Devil’s Staircase scree chimney in sneakers to do 30-mile “Loop” running trails back to Fourth of July starting point.
+Next we saw couple with chubby dog, having just clambered up Devil’s Staircase scree chimney in running shoes to do 30-mile “Loop” running trails back to Fourth of July starting point.

-We also met or saw others near Windy Devil Pass where visible trail from the lake basin ends.
-Most were doing the Loop, and some visiting beautiful Quiet Lakes Basin bordered by Patterson, Castle, and Merriam Peaks.
-(David had hoped to backpack here in the 1960s but was thwarted by his older buddies getting distracted by girls in Ketchum enroute to the mountains.)
-Loop variants include different routes to different people.
+We also met or saw many others near Windy Devil Pass where visible trail from the lake basin ends.
+Most were doing the Loop, and some were visiting beautiful Quiet Lakes Basin bordered by Patterson, Castle, and Merriam Peaks.

-The last straw was being passed by a family of four with dog who ignored the Devil’s Staircase zig zags and bounced straight down scree to Born Lakes (we pulled over to the side and waited, not wanting to dislodge a deadly boulder).
+Last straw was being passed by a family of four with dog who ignored the Devil’s Staircase “switchbacks” and bounced straight down scree to Born Lakes (we pulled over to the side and waited, not wanting to dislodge a deadly boulder).
 They said they had come from Bighorn Basin.

-They probably did part of our loop backwards, from Fourth of July Lake to Born Lakes, down Warm Springs Trail and up Iron Basin over small pass to Bighorn, over goat path into Big Boulder Basin, around on trail or over ridge route to Boulder Chain lakes, then over Windy Devil to overtake us.
+We figured they probably did part of our loop backward, from Fourth of July Lake to Born Lakes, down Warm Springs Trail and up Iron Basin over small pass to Bighorn, then over goat path into Big Boulder Basin, around on trail or over ridge route to Boulder Chain lakes, then over Windy Devil to overtake us.

-Since wilderness designation, the White Clouds are no longer a local secret.
+Since wilderness designation, White Clouds are no longer a local secret.

 White Clouds: David’s Private Idaho

-In 2016, David and I camped at Upper Champion as part of a circular loop through White Clouds and larger trek through Idaho wilderness from Hailey to Salmon (previously posted as Central Idaho Trek).
-Much of the basin had burned in the 2005 Valley Road Fire and, to David’s disappointment, not a single fish bit.
-(I did see a herd of elk at the far end of the lake; they saw me also and immediately vanished).
+In 2016, David and I camped at Upper Champion Lake as part of a circular loop through White Clouds and larger trek through Idaho wilderness from Hailey to Salmon (previously posted as Central Idaho Trek).
+Much of the basin had burned in the 2005 Valley Road Fire.
+To David’s disappointment, not a single fish bit.
+(However in 2023, he caught two large fish in Lower Champion Lake—again with the Krocodile Spoon.
+See 2023 August visit on map below).

 2019 Visit: 1975 Repeat

-After descending Devils and passing weekend campers on Born Lakes, we saw no one the rest of our loop.
+After descending Windy Devil Pass and passing weekend campers on Born Lakes, we saw no one the rest of our loop.
 We crossed two more recent avalanche runouts and a hunting camp.
 No sign for turnoff from Warm Springs to O’Calkens Lake, perhaps burned in the Valley Road Fire we hiked through for several miles.
-We wandered until we found steep trail switch-backing up.
+We wandered until we found steep trail switchbacking up.

 2017 Visit: Basin & Trail loop, routes rougher than 1981